 When You Don’t Have Coronary Artery Disease

 Even if your coronary arteries are strong and clear, other issues may be plaguing your heart.
-Only the appropriate treatment can relieve your chest pain, and only your chest pain specialist can figure out what’s causing your pain.
-Some other heart-related causes of chest pain include:
+Only the appropriate treatment can help you achieve chest pain relief, and only your cardiologist specialist can figure out what’s causing your pain.

 - Pericarditis.
 With this condition, the lining around your heart is irritated and inflamed.
 The symptoms are similar to those of coronary artery disease, so don’t hesitate getting attention.
 Although a viral infection can cause pericarditis, it may also be a sign of a heart attack.

 - Aortic disease.
 Like coronary artery disease, aortic disease is potentially fatal.
 Aortic disease can split or balloon your aorta, which is the artery through which blood leaves your heart.
 Marfan syndrome, a genetic disorder, is one of the causes of aorta disease.